CineScale/CineScale.github.io/anime.md

 show_sidebar: false
 hero_image: /img/anime/header_anime.png
 ---
-Header images from: Evangelion: 3.0 + 1.0 Thrice Upon a Time (left), The Tale of the Princess Kaguya (center) and The Wind Rises (right).
+Header images from: Evangelion: 3.0 + 1.0 Thrice Upon a Time (left, © 2021 Khara), The Tale of the Princess Kaguya (center, © 2013 畑事務所・Studio Ghibli・NDHDMTK) and The Wind Rises (right, © 2013 Studio Ghibli・NDHDMTK).
+All rights reserved.
+All images shown are for illustration purpose only.

 <!-- #region -->
 # Camera Feature Recognition